-In conclusion, I would like to express my sincere thanks and gratitude to all employees for their efforts and commitment, in realizing good results and I extend my thanks to Board of Directors for their strategic direction and guidance in achieving sustained growth levels.
+In conclusion, I would like to express my sincere thanks to all employees for their efforts and commitment, in realizing good results and I extend my thanks to Board of Directors and shareholders for their confidence and support.

-I extend my thanks to the Government of Bahrain, Central Bank of Bahrain, correspondent Banks, customers and shareholders for their continued and unlimited support to the Bank.
+I extend my thanks to the Government of Bahrain, Central Bank of Bahrain, correspondent Banks, and customers for their continued and unlimited support to the Bank.
+US\$ 59M